Last night the neighborhood owls were going crazy.

 It’s happened far too often to be true, but I choose to believe it anyway.

 A gray month.
 But we’re that much closer to the sky.

-I still seek the exceptions, but I know better than to expect them
+I still seek the exceptions, but I know better than to expect them.

 Play it cool all you like.
 But don’t leave us cold.

-Our wills remain entangled
+…While our wills remain

-composed in disappearing ink
+Another minor masterpiece composed in disappearing ink

 Wandering through the supermarket with no memory of her lost kingdom, the woman in suede boots feels it all return for a moment.
 As our eyes meet in the mirrors of the produce aisle, I can see she has succeeded where I could not.
 That is to say, in letting go.

 With a little editing, the suicide note became a powerful letter of introduction.